jerodsanto/blog/content/jokes.md

 I've always loved a good joke.
 I've even loved a bad joke or two.
 I might love dad jokes[^1] the most.
 Over the years, I've heard a lot of jokes.
 I enjoy holding on to a joke and passing it on to the right person at the right time.
 I've even written a few originals, most of which fall into the *dad joke* category.

 Here's a collection of jokes I've written.
 Please enjoy.
-Maybe crack a smile.
-(An eye roll will suffice.)
+Crack a smile, maybe.
+Roll your eyes, even.
+I love a good eye roll.

 ---